 Carrageenan is harmful in many ways.
-It can trigger immune system.
-Carrageenan exposure clearly causes inflammation and chronic inflammation is bad thing.
-Chronic inflammation can result in many serious diseases including heart disease, Alzheimer’s and Parkinson’s diseases, and cancer.
+It can trigger the immune system.
+Carrageenan exposure clearly causes inflammation, and chronic inflammation is a bad thing.
+Chronic inflammation can result in many serious diseases including heart disease, Alzheimer’s, and Parkinson’s diseases, and cancer.
 Therefore, avoid eating processed food.

-Carrageenan May cause allergic reaction in sensitive individuals.
+Carrageenan May cause an allergic reaction in sensitive individuals.

 WHO Expert Committee on Food Additives (JECFA) indicated that carrageenan should be restricted in infant formula due to the gastrointestinal effects on infants.